This post may contain affiliate links. Please read our disclosure policy.

 When baked goods rise in the oven and then fall as they cool, they almost always weren't baked all the way through.
 Baking times are always approximate, so be sure to follow the doneness test that the recipe specifies, not just the time.

-If you'd like to make these into miniature muffins, you can follow the same instructions and bake them in a light-colored miniature muffin pan (affiliate link; feel free to shop around!) for about 14 minutes, but start checking at 10 and remove them when they're nicely domed.
-The last thing you want to do is overbake them.
+Follow the same instructions and bake them in a light-colored miniature muffin pan (affiliate link; feel free to shop around!) for about 14 minutes, but start checking at 10 and remove them when they're nicely domed.
+Be sure not to overbake them.

-You can add different flavored pieces, like white chocolate or even raisins in place of some of the semi-sweet chocolate chips.
-But you can't make these into gluten free pumpkin muffins or gluten free banana muffins; you'll need our separate recipes if you plan to add any other ingredients to the base!
+You can add different flavored pieces, like white chocolate or even raisins or dried cranberries in place of some of the semi-sweet chocolate chips.

 Gluten Free Chocolate Chip Muffins Recipe